Click here for 2025 printable fall show SCHEDULE

 SHOW RULES

-• All entries must have been grown by the exhibitor for at least two months prior to the show.
-Flowers in the decorative division must be from the exhibitor’s or a friend’s garden (NOT PURCHASED).
+All entries must have been grown by the exhibitor for at least two months prior to the show and three months prior for potted plants.
+Flowers in decorative division must be from the exhibitor’s or a friend’s garden (NOT PURCHASED).

-• Exhibitors may show more than one entry in a class provided they are different cultivars or species.
+Exhibitors may show more than one entry in a class provided they are different cultivars or species (see Definitions).

 DECORATIVE DIVISION: